Affiliate links on Android Authority may earn us a commission. Learn more.

-- Go to Settings – Power saving and ensure that this option is turned off.
+- Go to Settings, then Power saving, and ensure that this option is turned off.

 - Use the Wi-Fi Analyzer to check how crowded your channel is, and switch to a better option.

-- Forget the Wi-Fi connection by going to Settings – Wi-Fi and long tapping the connection you want, then selecting “Forget”.
+- Forget the Wi-Fi connection by going to Settings, followed by Wi-Fi, long-tapping the connection you want, and then selecting “Forget.”
 Re-enter the details and try again.

 - Make sure the router firmware is up to date.